3w36zj6/recette/README.md

 # recette

-A type-safe, declarative CLI framework that lets you define your command-line tools as clearly.
+A type-safe, declarative CLI framework that lets you define your command-line tools clearly and intuitively.

 ## Features

 - **Declarative and Simple API**
   - Define commands, arguments, flags, and options in a clear and concise way.
 The API is designed to be intuitive and easy to read, so you can focus on what your CLI should do, not how to parse arguments.
-  The command "signature"—the string that describes the structure of your command (e.g., `copy [src] [dest?] --force|-f`)—makes the command structure explicit and easy to understand.
+The command "signature"—a string that describes the structure of your command (e.g., `copy [src] [dest?] --force|-f`)—makes the command structure explicit and easy to understand.
 - **Type Safety by Design**
   - All command definitions are fully type-safe.
 Argument and option types are inferred directly from your command signature, catching mistakes at compile time and providing a smooth developer experience with IDE autocompletion and error checking.
 - **Strong Constraints for Reliability**